Super-localization of elliptic multiscale problems: Practical implementation

 This problem can be cured by only considering the (largest) patch of element $(2,2)$ and calculating the functions with right-hand sides associated to the four smallest singular values.
 For a plot of these functions, see Figure \ref{fig22}.
 Using this strategy, it is possible to compute four linear independent basis functions.
 This basis spans a space containing the functions one would intuitively expect as basis functions for the elements.

 This procedure can be easily generalized.
 First, we identify groups of patches for which the basis functions are computed simultaneously.
 This can be done as follows: All patches $\mathsf N^\ell(\elem)$ with $\elem$ having distance $\geq \ell$ layers to $\partial \Omega$ can be considered separately.
-Patches with $\elem$ having distance $\ell-1$ to $\partial \Omega$ are considered as representatives of a corresponding group of patches.
-The remaining patches are assigned to groups so that all patches in a group are subsets of the group's representative.
-Let $k$ the number of patches in a group be denoted by $k$.
+Patches, where $\elem$ has exactly a distance of layers $\ell-1$ to $\partial \Omega$, are considered as representatives of a corresponding group of patches.

+Finally, every remaining patch $\mathsf N^\ell(T)$, i.e. $T$ has a distance of $<\ell-1$ layers to $\partial \Omega$, is uniquely assigned to a group.
+Here, the representative patch of this group is a superset of the patch $\mathsf N^\ell(T)$.
+Let the number of patches in a group be denoted by $k$.